-Deep water culture is a strange but literal name for one style of pure hydroponics marijuana growing.
+Deep water culture is a high-yielding method of pure hydroponics marijuana growing.

 Sometimes, the top portion of the buckets contains grow stones, hydroton, netting or other materials that help stabilize the cannabis plants in the buckets or other DWC containers.

 It’s more hassle to set up a deep water culture (DWC) system than it is to set up a soil grow, or a hydroponics systems such as drip irrigation or ebb and flow.

 There’s more hassle to run a deep water culture system too.
 So why do it?

 Because deep water culture delivers more hydroponics nutrients and oxygen to roots in a very efficient way, it supercharges marijuana plants for faster growth and bigger yields.

 When you look at the healthy, pure white, dense, incredible root mass that marijuana plants generate in deep water culture systems, you see the power of DWC.

 Deep Water Culture is best described as a hydroponic system where the marijuana plant’s root mass is submerged directly into the nutrient solution contained in the growth module.

 DWC modules are often made from buckets, or even from Rubbermaid containers.